arman2riquelme/Data-Science-Portfolio/README.md

 ---

 ## Highlights

 - **Real-World Applications:** Practical projects that showcase my ability to apply data science to real-world scenarios.
 - **Broad Skill Set:** Covers big data, machine learning, visualization, and statistical analysis.
 - **Clear Documentation:** Each project is accompanied by explanations of the problem, methods used, and results obtained.
 - **Iterative Development:** Many projects include iterative problem-solving to demonstrate how solutions evolved over time.
+- **Problem-Solving First, Tools Second:** The **Problem-Solving** section emphasizes that the resolution of challenges starts with critical thinking and strategy, even before leveraging sophisticated tools.
+This highlights my ability to adapt and find solutions under constraints.

 ---